 Are you ready to dig in and reach out?

 To Volunteer: Check the main ASPB calendar for the dates and location of the event that interests you.
-If it’s near you (or you wish to travel to it at your expense), please contact Tyrone Spady (email@example.com) to learn more and get registered.
+ASPB also will periodically send solicitations for volunteers at outreach events.
+If an event is near you (or you wish to travel to it at your expense), please contact Winnie Nham (email@example.com) to learn more and get registered.